RazePerson/sca-leakage-detection-framework/README.md

 # SCA Leakage Detection Framework[](#SCA-Leakage-Detection-Framework)

-This is a framework for TVLA.
 The goal of this framework is to make it easier for researchers, scientists, or any interested party to work with leakage detection techniques.

 ## Installation[](#Installation)